 When tci-PresentInDCI is set as 'enabled' or tci-PresentDCI-1-2 is configured for the CORESET, a UE configured with dl-OrJoint-TCIStateList with activated TCIState or UL-TCIState receives DCI format 1_1/1_2 providing indicated TCIState or UL-TCIState for a CC or all CCs in the same CC list configured by simultaneousTCI-UpdateList1-r17, simultaneousTCI-UpdateList2-r17, simultaneousTCI-UpdateList3-r17, simultaneousTCI-UpdateList4-r17.
+When CrossCarrierSchedulingConfig for a serving cell is configured, the indicated TCIState or UL-TCIState provided by DCI format 1_1/1_2 is applied to the CC indicated by ‘carrier indicator’ field or all CCs in the CC list that includes the indicated CC if the CC list is configured by simultaneousTCI-UpdateList1-r17, simultaneousTCI-UpdateList2-r17, simultaneousTCI-UpdateList3-r17 or simultaneousTCI-UpdateList4-r17.
+TCI codepoints of the DCI are mapped to the activated TCIState(s) or UL-TCIState(s) of the indicated CC or the CC list.
 The DCI format 1_1/1_2 can be with or without, if applicable, DL assignment.
 If the DCI format 1_1/1_2/ is without DL assignment, the UE can assume the following:

 - CS-RNTI is used to scramble the CRC for the DCI